derbedhruv/openDR/README.md

 * GCC 5.3.2

 ## Hardware platform
 Details about assembly and parts is given on our [hackaday page](https://hackaday.io/project/11943-open-indirect-ophthalmoscope).
 Our software is designed and tested on a raspberry PI v2B and 3B, with M12 mount rPI cameras (through DSI cable).
+The OS on the raspberry PI we use is [Wheezy](https://downloads.raspberrypi.org/raspbian/images/2013-07-26-wheezy-raspbian/).

 ## Dependencies
 All dependencies can be installed by running `install.sh`